 - If requested, he must attend meetings of the Police and Crime Panel to answer questions and explain decisions.

-- There will be a reciprocal duty for Commissioners and responsible authorities to co-operate with each other and have regard to each other's priorities for the purposes of reducing crime and disorder (including antisocial behaviour), reducing reoffending and reducing substance misuse.
+- There is a reciprocal duty for Commissioners and responsible authorities to co-operate with each other and have regard to each other's priorities for the purposes of reducing crime and disorder (including antisocial behaviour), reducing reoffending and reducing substance misuse.

-- The Commissioner will be able to provide community safety grants to individuals and organisations.
+- The Commissioner provides community safety grants to individuals and organisations.

-- Commissioners will have a general duty to regularly consult and involve the public and have regard to the local authorities priorities.
+- He has a general duty to regularly consult and involve the public and have regard to the local authorities priorities.

-- To ensure victims and the most vulnerable individuals are consulted.
+- He also ensures that victims and the most vulnerable individuals in our community are consulted.

 - Take into account national policing challenges, such as Counter Terrorism and cross-border policing, set out in a new 'Strategic Policing Requirement'.

-- Publish an Annual Report to show results.
+- He must publish an Annual Report to show the results of his work.